and-aleksandrov/Facebook-Cybersecurity-Course-Project-8---Honeypot/README.md

 * To set up different types of honeypots I've repeated the last 3 steps except creating a firewall.
 I've replaced mhn-honeypot-1 with mhn-honeypot-2, mhn-honeypot-3 etc in the create instance command.
    When we go to the  ```mhn-admin``` admin panel using my ```35.184.64.139 ``` IP address and choose ```Sensors> View sensors``` we can see all deployed honeypots with details and the attack number

+   <kbd><img src="sensors.png" width="800"></kbd><br />
    I've creted the following types of Honeypots:
-   <kbd><img src="sensors.png" width="800"></kbd><br />

-I've repeted the 4 last actions for other honeypots, where I changed
+     - Dionaea
+     - Snort
+     - Wordpot
+     - Amun
+     - p0f

 2. Issues encountered

 3. Summary of the data collected

 4. Any unresolved questions raised by the data collected

-1. First ordered list item
-2. Another item
-  * Unordered sub-list.